How to use the command 'cam' (with examples)

 The cam

-command is a powerful tool for interacting with cameras using the libcamera
+command provides a versatile set of functionalities for interacting with cameras on Linux using libcamera